ukparliament/weeknotes.data-search/2018/06/index.md

 ### Corporate data

 [Matt](https://twitter.com/matiasgermanico) continued work on the House of Commons HR system.
 The new integration is currently being tested with live data.
-A data comparison is being done to verify the amount of records being amended by the feed itself.
+A data comparison is being done to verify the amount of records being amended by the feed.

 He also worked on the asset management system and tweaked the cost centre feed.
 All the other feeds (people details, asset usage) have now been successfully tested.

 Noel got his hands on job information from the House of Commons HR system.
 He's now analysing this against data in the central pot to identify differences and understand why they exist.
 He's also provided a list of active users and their departments to the people responsible for our subscriptions to mailing and newspaper platforms.

-David implementing the new facilities person interface and is currently working on the organisation interface.
+David has been implementing the new facilities person interface and is currently working on the organisation interface.

 Lewis continued work on a new finance and stock integration by developing and starting to test the new invoice data flow.